Top Monte Paschi investor piled on debt under Treasury's eye

 “In order to do this, they got the green light from the Treasury.”

-With total assets of more than 50 billion euros, Italy’s banking foundations are collectively the largest investors in the country’s banks with large stakes in major players such as UniCredit (CRDI.MI) and IntesaSanpaolo (ISP.MI).
+With total assets of more than 50 billion euros, Italy’s banking foundations are collectively the largest investors in the country’s banks with large stakes in major players such as UniCredit and IntesaSanpaolo.

 Critics, including the International Monetary Fund, have said the foundations’ opaque governance and the power they give local politicians have deterred investment in the sector.